NPM

 Summary

-The current steps above demonstrate how to locate and access elements inside tags using Cheerio.
+The current steps above demonstrate how to locate and access img elements inside noscript tags using Cheerio.